izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Internals/StructuredLogging.md

 # Structured Logging

-Horde makes heavy use of structured logging output from the engine and tools, which allows more context-specific information than is typically available in plain-text logs.
+Horde heavily uses structured logging output from Unreal Engine and tools, which provides more context-specific information than is typically available in plain-text logs.

-To explain how Horde uses structured logging, it's helpful to consider the sort of information we'd like to get from diagnostics in our automated processes:
+To understand how Horde uses structured logging, it's helpful to consider the sort of information we'd like to get from diagnostics in our automated processes:

 * Human-readable message
-* Source of diagnostic (compiler, linker, etc…)
+* Source of diagnostic (compiler, linker, etc.)
 * File(s) triggering the error (local path, path in version control)
 * Line number
 * Severity